 North Carolina had seen its share of wars throughout its history.
 In fact, it was one of the original thirteen colonies of the union.
 The Dana Auditorium is located on the campus of Guilford College.
 Before it was a campus, it served as the site for a bloody battle between the colonists and the British during the Revolutionary War.
 On the exact place where the building stands, a field hospital had been set up to treat wounded soldiers.
-Spirits that were reported include a Revolutionary War soldier, a man in a brown suit and a little girl in the choir room.
+Spirits reported include a Revolutionary War soldier, a man in a brown suit, and a little girl in the choir room.

 3. The Carolina Inn

-If you are looking for a haunted hotel, then you might want to consider visiting The Carolina Inn.
-Though guests who seem to overstay their welcome tend to be a nuisance, the staff of the hotel knows quite well of one spirit that had been a frequent guest.
+If you are looking for a haunted hotel, you might want to consider visiting The Carolina Inn.
+Though guests who seem to overstay their welcome tend to be a nuisance, the hotel staff knows quite well of one spirit that had been a frequent guest.
 Dr. William Jacocks was known for being a prankster and had always played practical jokes on guests and hotel staff during his mortal time on Earth.
 Since his passing, his spirit lives on playing all kinds of pranks on those who have stayed at the Inn.
 He was described as a well-dressed, but portly looking man.
 It’s said that he’s always looking for a locked door.
 But if you were to open it, he would run off and hide somewhere.
 Some have also reported hearing weird buzzing noises and even the smell of freshly planted flowers (and we’re not talking air fresheners, either).
 If you want to spend the night at the Carolina Inn, watch out.
 You might be on the receiving end of Dr. Jacock’s endless pranks.